Designing a

 Transistor hfe or gain does more to affect input impedance

-of an amplifier than drive a speaker louder.
+of an amplifier than make what it's working in louder.
 Electric guitars have inbuilt volume/tone

 potentiometers, typically 250k and there's also the parallel wired pick-up coil, so combined matching would